Trial of George Zimmerman: Verdict

-Basketball star Charles Barkley said that he agreed with the verdict.
-He added that he thought that Zimmerman was wrong to pursue, and that racial profiling was involved, but he thought that Martin did "flip the switch and start beating ...
-Mr. Zimmerman".
-He said that he was sorry Martin was killed, but looking at the evidence, he didn't think Zimmerman should go to jail for the rest of his life.

 Juror comments

 B37

 Two days following the conclusion of the trial, one of the jurors (Juror B37) spoke with Anderson Cooper of CNN about her experience as a member of the jury.
 She said that in an initial vote, three of the jurors had voted to find Zimmerman not guilty, but two had voted to find him guilty of manslaughter and one had voted to find him guilty of second-degree murder: "there was a couple of them in there that wanted to find him guilty of something and after hours and hours and hours of deliberating over the law, and reading it over and over and over again, we decided there's just no way, other place to go."
 Jurors cried when they submitted their final vote to the court officer, she said.

 Juror B37 told Cooper that she believed "It pretty much happened the way George said it happened."
 She believed the defense's argument that Martin had thrown the first punch in the confrontation and that it was Zimmerman's calls for help that were heard on the 911 call recordings, and she said that Zimmerman, fearing he was at risk of bodily harm or even loss of his life, had had a right to protect himself.
 In response to Cooper's questioning, she said that former lead police investigator Chris Serino's testimony that he had believed Zimmerman was telling the truth had made a strong impression on her (although Judge Nelson had instructed the jury that they should disregard Serino's comment and not consider it in rendering a verdict).
 Juror B37 also said that she did not believe Zimmerman had made any assumptions about Martin on the basis of Martin's skin color: "I think all of us thought race did not play a role....
 We never had that discussion."
 The juror said she believed that ultimately both Martin and Zimmerman were partly to blame for the outcome.
 "It's a tragedy this happened.
 But it happened....
 And I think both were responsible for the situation they had gotten themselves into.
 I think both of them could have walked away.
 It just didn't happen."